MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-azure-stack-hci.md

 3. Select the VM that you want to migrate.
 The VM must be in a turned off state.
 5. Select **Migrate Virtual Machine**.
 6. In **Select Host**, review and select the destination Azure Local host.
 6. Select **Next** to initiate network migration.
-VMM will perform imports and exports at the back end.
+VMM performs imports and exports at the back end.
 7. To verify that the virtual machine is successfully migrated, check the VMs list on the destination host.
 Turn on the VM and re-enable live migration on the Azure Local host.

 ## Next steps